Cenote Angelita or… “The Nightmare”

 The surreal cloud of Cenote Angelica

-From above cenote Angelica does not look like anything special.
+From the above Cenote Angelica does not look like anything special.
 The small pond in the rainforest looks even uninviting – the water looks a bit dirty.

 Halocline, anchialine, meromictic and other exotic words

 Cenote Angelita is rather close to the sea.
 It has vertical sides with the trees overhanging over it and it is very deep.
 These factors together cause unusual phenomena.